 The Hispanic Affairs department at the Consulate General of Israel, led by Mr. Gabriel Baredes, aims to strengthen relations between Israel and the Hispanic communities in Florida and Puerto Rico.
 Presentations of Israeli dignitaries, Israeli film screenings, as well as political activities and cultural exchanges are some of the activities conducted under the Hispanic department.

-Gabriel Baredes worked at the Embassy of Israel in Buenos Aires, Argentina for 14 years and was responsible for public relations across Latin America.
-He has contributed to many publications about Israeli literature, history, and art.
-Gabriel was responsible for the Israel’s involvement in the International Book Fair held in Argentina, an activity he introduced to the Consulate curriculum when he arrived to Florida.
+While living there, he worked at the Embassy of Israel at the Latin America Public Relations department and was in charge of the Israel’s involvement in the International Book Fair held in Argentina, an activity he introduced to the Consulate curriculum when he arrived in Florida.